In this last post of the series I’ll cover trust factors, creating urgency and sealing the deal.

 15) Don’t forget to ask them to buy

 You’ve put a lot into writing your copy.
 This is no time to be shy.
 It’s time to make it super simple to “Buy Now.”

 I used to be a sales manager for a direct marketing company.
 One of the biggest challenges I had was getting our sales team to risk all those warm fuzzy feelings they had just built with the prospect to go in for the close.
 I had to remind them that if they made the sale, they would see that customer again when the product was delivered, and probably meet their friends through referral.
 But if they failed to ask for the order, they would be forgotten within a week.
 That’s the reality of marketing.
 You enjoy the relationships you build only if you “sell” them something.

 Unless you’re selling a shitty product or service (in which case you seriously need to rethink your offering), you owe it to your prospective customer to ask for that order… repeatedly if necessary.

 Track your results.
+During the holiday season, you should be studying your analytics data daily.
 Retain all versions of your sales copy and file them with the results.
 This will enable you to identify what has worked, tweak what did not and restore previous versions as required.